Pr0t3an/MelonFarming/README.md

 # Farming

-Best intentions of somewhat maintaining some scripts to do some specific actions mostly for my own benefit - but if someone else finds them useful then whoop whoop.
+Best intentions of somewhat maintaining some scripts to do some specific actions mostly for my own benefit - but if someone else finds them useful great.

 ---------------------------
 <b>RiRiPy.py</b> Named after the delightful Rihanna - early version of script to invoke full functionality of Cisco Umbrella    / OpenDNS investigate - will only search one domain at the mo.